 Older adult woman sitting on couch engaged in conversation with her husband.

-An Alzheimer’s diagnosis catches most people off guard.
-If this has happened to someone you love, it’s important to be prepared to understand, cope with and manage some of the changes your loved one may experience.
+A diagnosis of Alzheimer’s can be emotionally difficult to process, for both the individual affected and their family and caregivers.
+This diagnosis may lead to a multitude of questions, and spark fears about the future.
+If this has happened to someone you love, it’s important to be prepared to understand, cope with, and help manage some of the changes your loved one may experience over time.

-While there are many behaviors associated with the different stages of Alzheimer’s, the following are some of the most common.
-Here, we provide an overview of what to expect, and offer suggestions on how to deal effectively with these behaviors as your loved one’s condition progresses.
-Remember that there is no one-size-fits all solution to managing these behaviors, but these strategies are good ones to have at hand.
+While there are many behaviors associated with the different stages of Alzheimer’s, we’ve compiled an overview of some of the most common Alzheimer’s behaviors to help you plan for and manage them.
+Below, you’ll find information on what to expect and suggestions on how to effectively help your loved one as the condition progresses.
+Remember that there is no one-size-fits-all solution to managing these behaviors, but these strategies are good ones to have at hand.

-Alzheimer’s is a brain disorder that slowly inhibits memory and thinking skills.
+Alzheimer’s is a brain disorder that inhibits memory and thinking skills.
 Cognitive decline as a result of Alzheimer’s typically progresses gradually.
-Eventually a person living with Alzheimer’s may be unable to perform simple tasks or even care for themselves.
-This can be difficult both for the person who is diagnosed and those who care for them
+Eventually, a person living with Alzheimer’s may be unable to perform simple tasks or even care for themselves.
+This can be difficult both for the person who is diagnosed and those who care for them, who may experience caregiver burnout

 Common Behavior 1: Anger and Aggression

 People with Alzheimer’s or other forms of dementia may display aggressive behavior, even if they have never acted aggressively before.
-Aggressive behavior may be verbal or physical and it can occur suddenly, with no apparent reason.
+Alzheimer’s aggressive behavior may be verbal or physical, and it can occur suddenly, with no apparent reason.

 Here’s how you can help calm someone who is showing signs of anger or aggression: